Dunbeath air crash: Official cause

-The official board of inquiry concluded that the plane crashed into the hillside due to an error of navigation; i.e. there was not enough allowance made for wind that caused the aircraft to drift off its planned track up the eastern coast of Scotland.
+The official board of inquiry concluded that the plane crashed into the hillside due to an error of navigation; i.e., there was not enough allowance for wind that caused the aircraft to drift off its planned track up the eastern coast of Scotland.

-The Board noted that investigation at the crash site suggested that all four engines were at full power at the time of impact.
+The Board noted that investigation at the crash site suggested that the engines were at full power at the time of impact.